zoedumas1/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 ### Running a Ruby Program

-Once you have a ruby program as a file, like the example in `lib/a_ruby_program.rb`, you can run it through the ruby interpreter to execute it.
+Once you have a ruby program as a file, you can run it through the ruby interpreter to execute it.
 Your ruby interpreter is accessible via the `ruby` command in your command line (assuming you have ruby installed correctly).

+When you type in `ruby -v` you should see the version of Ruby you are currently running.

 ```bash
 ruby -v
 ruby 2.2.2p95 (2015-04-13 revision 50295) [x86_64-darwin14]
 ```

-When you type in `ruby -v` you should see the version of Ruby you are currently running.

-To run the program from the root of this lesson's directory you [downloaded](https://github.com/learn-co-students/ruby-lecture-intro-what-is-a-program-q-000/archive/1.0.0.zip) type: `ruby lib/a_ruby_program.rb`.
+As an example, to run a ruby program that was stored in `some-program.rb` you would simply type: `ruby some-program.rb`.

 ### Words in a Program